 Welcome to the taste2travel Grenada Travel Guide!

 Welcome to Grenada!
 Home to some of the friendliest people in the Caribbean.
 In this country you will normally be greeted by a warm welcome and a big smile.

 Grenada is the most southerly of the Windward Islands, located a short boat ride south of St. Vincent and the Grenadines.
+The country is known as the “Island of Spice” due to it being one of the largest exporters of nutmeg in the world, supplying 40% of the market.

-It is known as the “Island of Spice” due to its position as one of the largest exporters of nutmeg in the world.
-It supplies 40% of the world market.
 The country consists of the islands of Grenada (main island), Carriacou and Petit Martinique.
 The main island is 34-km long and 22-km wide.
 You could explore most of the island in a few days with your own car.

 Grenada was originally inhabited by native Carib Indians until the French arrived in 1649.
 The French forced the natives to flee to neighbouring islands.
 The French remained on the island until the British took control in 1763.
 The French returned again for a brief period but then the British regained control and kept it until independence was granted in 1974.

 A coup in 1983, which resulted in the moderate government of Maurice Bishop being replaced by a strongly pro-communist government, concerned the US administration enough that President Ronald Reagan ordered US troops to invade the island.
 Once a new (friendlier) government had been installed US troops departed.